 - Set up a Liaison Office / Representative Office or a Project Office or a Branch Office of the foreign company which can undertake activities permitted under the Foreign Exchange Management (Establishment in India of Branch Office or Other Place of Business) Regulations, 2000.
 (Discussed In another Article)

-What is wholly owned subsidiary?
+What is a wholly-owned subsidiary?

 - Directors& shareholders (subscribers) are required to apply for DSC (Digital Signature Certificate).

 - After the payment of ROC fees and Stamp Duty, ROC verifies the filed documents.
-ROC may suggest some changes in the form or attachment.
-We will have to make changes accordingly.

 - Name of subscribers (holding co.)

 - Name of nominee shareholder on behalf of foreign holding Company